codraptor/movie-finder-assignment/README.md

      - The features implemented and any decisions made.
      - Any additional libraries or tools used.
    - A `.env.example` file (no API keys included).

-4. **Deployment (Optional):** Host your project on a free service like Netlify or Vercel and include the live link in your submission.

 ---

 ## 📚 Resources